lenis2000/homepage/_simulations/TASEP-like-systems/2019-06-26-back-TASEP.md

 ### Multitime distributions

-In addition to the dynamical simulation, we can generate joint pictures of the height function at different times.
+In addition to the dynamical simulation (the movie below), we can generate joint pictures of the height function at different times.
 Here are the ones for TASEP:

 <img src="{{site.storage_url}}/simulations/2019-06-backTASEP/multi_TASEP.png" style="max-width:100%;max-height:800px;height:auto;width:auto;" alt="TASEP multitime">